teambit/bit/docs/drivers.md

 ### Components in Runtime

-All runtime dependency resulotion of Bit components is done via the virtual API that the language-specific driver creates.
+Due to the fact that all Bit components are linked to th virtual directory generated, it utilizes `node module` resolution algorithm, to allow `require` and `import` them.
 This means that there are no special steps you need to take when running applications that using Bit.
 Not even adding any runtime dependency.

 ## How Bit uses it's Drivers